(now KWYN ENGINE)

 their students learn more in less time.

 Efficient instruction is crucial, especially when technical orders comprise tens of thousands of steps, job sites are based in precarious environments, and specialized equipment requires niche expertise.
-During a formal course evaluation at Shepherd Air Force Base, for example, students completed a course in 12 hours through the MAGPIE Framework that previously took 24 hours with traditional instruction.
+During a formal course evaluation at Shepherd Air Force Base, for example, students completed a course in 12 hours through the KWYN Engine that previously took 24 hours with traditional instruction.
 In other words, students learned the same material in half the time, and instructors saved 50% of instruction time.
-Now that Shepherd Air Force Base has adopted the MAGPIE Framework, the instructors report that thousands of students who use it each year demonstrate a deeper knowledge of the theory, material, and aircraft systems.
+Now that Shepherd Air Force Base has adopted the KWYN Engine, the instructors report that thousands of students who use it each year demonstrate a deeper knowledge of the theory, material, and aircraft systems.

-Weaver High-Risk Career Field Training, a development prototype to train the Altec DM47 Derrick Digger for the 364th Training Squadron at Sheppard Air Force Base that enables the safe practice of high-risk procedures and models environmental stressors to emulate the complex and high-risk challenges of construction sites.
+KWYN Weaver for high-risk career field training is a development prototype to train the Altec DM47 Derrick Digger for the 364th Training Squadron at Sheppard Air Force Base that enables the safe practice of high-risk procedures and models environmental stressors to emulate the complex and high-risk challenges of construction sites.

 Key features and benefits